 Canal Street Parking Lot

-Interior demolition work continues on the interior of the blue building.
-The logistics plan for fencing and truck routes can be seen here .
+The logistics plan for fencing and truck routes can be seen here [PDF] .
 Parking will no longer be available on this area until the parking lot is complete in the late spring

 Details of all work being done can be found on the marketing and communication construction blog.